mihirchronicles/mihirchronicles.github.io/content/bookshelf/war-of-art.md

         - Act toward others based upon their rank in the hierarchy, to the exclusion of all other factors.
         - Evaluate his every move solely by the effect it produces on others.
 He will act for others, dress for others, speak for others, think for others…”
     - Claim your territory:
         - Territorial thinking is about doing work for its own sake.
-It’s about doing what you do because you really enjoy doing it—and being paid lots of money is a bi-product of your work, as opposed to the end goal of your work.
+It’s about doing what you do because you really enjoy doing it-and being paid lots of money is a bi-product of your work, as opposed to the end goal of your work.
         - It’s also about the environment you feel most powerful/creative/motivated to work within.
 Stevie Wonder’s territory is the piano.
 Arnold Schwarzenegger’s is the gym.
 When Bill Gates pulls into the parking lot at Microsoft, he’s on his territory and when Pressfield sits down to write, he’s on his territory.
     - Territory provides sustenance:
         - A territory sustains us without any external output.
 A territory is a closed feedback loop.
 Our role is to put in effort and love; the territory absorbs this and gives it back to us in the form of well-being.
 When experts tell us that exercise (or any other effort requiring activity) banishes depression, this is what they mean.
         - A territory can only be claimed alone.
 You can team with a partner, you can work out with a friend, but you only need your self to soak up your territory’s juice.
         - A territory can only be claimed by work.
 When Arnold Schwarzenegger hits the gym, he’s on his own turf.
 But what made it his own are the hours and years of sweat he put in to claim it.
 The territory doesn’t give, it gives back.
         - A territory returns exactly what you put it in.
 Territories are fair.
 Every bit of energy you put in goes infallibly into your account.
 The territory never devalues.
 A territory never crashes.
 What you deposited, you get back, dollar for dollar."
         - Your territory is your calling.
 It’s your “gym”, your “playground”, your “notebook”, your “microphone”.
 It’s that place you know you need to be in order to do your best work.
-I you don’t know it—figure it out.
-If you’ve figured it out — then claim it—not just once, but every single day.
+I you don’t know it-figure it out.
+If you’ve figured it out - then claim it-not just once, but every single day.
 - Going beyond resistance is the higher realm.
 That’s where the angels, the Muses come in.
 This is the opposite force of resistance.
 Angels who forward the weight of artists.
 Whether in form of spirit, religion or higher realm, invoking the Muses in favor of you will create equal force against the resistance.

 ## III.
 Quotes